3DownNation CFL picks: Bombers heavily-favoured over Argos in 111th Grey Cup

 The Double Blue are heavy underdogs after controversial star quarterback Chad Kelly broke his leg late in the East Final, leaving journeyman backup Nick Arbuckle at the helm.
 The 31-year-old was a late training camp addition after nearly retiring this offseason and has seen limited action, though he was at the controls for the majority of one of Toronto’s early season victories over Winnipeg.

-The Argos took both regular-season meetings between the teams by three points or less, with neither side scoring more than 16 in any one game.
-Toronto has found ways to eke out close games with touchdowns on defensive or special teams from electric returner Janarion Grant.
+The Argos took both regular-season meetings between the teams by three points or less, with neither side scoring more than 16 in either game.
+Toronto has found ways to eke out close games with touchdowns on defence or special teams from electric returner Janarion Grant.
 The Bombers can grind out tough contests thanks to running back Brady Oliveira, who became the fourth Canadian to win Most Outstanding Player on Thursday.
-However, this game could come down to the effects of the Argos’ vaunted pass rush which will be tasked with disrupting Zach Collaros after an exceptional West Final outing.
+However, this game could come down to the effects of the Argos’ vaunted pass rush, which will be tasked with disrupting Zach Collaros after an exceptional West Final outing.

 ABBOTT: Toronto’s path to victory in this game includes lots of pressure on Zach Collaros, a bushel of defensive takeaways, and at least one non-offensive touchdown.
 However, the margin for error is as thin as a whisker with Nick Arbuckle managing the game against an elite defence.
 Recent history has me skittish but give me the Bombers by a score.